• Skip to primary navigation

 Instructions

 • Cook orzo: Bring a large pot of salted water to a boil.
 Add orzo and cook according to package directions.
-Drain and toss with 2 teaspoon lemon juice.
+Drain and toss with 2 teaspoons lemon juice.

 • Serve meatballs over orzo with Tzatziki, cucumbers, and dill.